jina-ai/jina/CONTRIBUTING.md

 pytest -v -s --ignore-glob='tests/integration/hub_usage/dummyhub*' tests
 ```

+Tips: If you want to run the k8s tests then you should install [linkerd cli](https://linkerd.io/2.11/getting-started/#step-1-install-the-cli) before.

 When you add an executor or a driver, you may introduce new dependencies to Jina.
 You can verify the dependencies via:

 ```bash